What’s the Scope? A New Initiative for Students !

 For a long time our company has been looking for different ways to help students be more prepared for the engineering environment that awaits them.
 Therefore, The “What’s the Scope?”
 Project was born, and the virtual interviews’ initiative became more relevant than ever with the re-enforcement of a global quarantine.
 We want engineering and architectural students to have the opportunity to meet design professionals to learn about the necessary teamwork and various phases from concept to reality.
 We are very excited about this project, and we hope you all enjoy it!

-To get updates about our next interviews and watch “What’s the Scope?” live, register here.
+To watch “What’s the Scope?” live, subscribe here.